 Research topics

-VRVis has developed methods that make the decision-making basis of a neuronal network visible to the user.
-These methods not only give medical professionals additional feedback on the reliability of the decision but also help developers to verify the quality of the trained network.
+For years, VRVis has been dedicated to researching AI solutions that are not only explainable and intuitive, but also reliable, producing comprehensible and trustworthy decisions.
+To achieve this goal, we are developing methods that make the neural network's decision-making process transparent to the user.
+These methods not only give medical professionals additional feedback on the reliability of the decision but also help developers in verifying the quality of the trained network.

 Analysis of mammography data